Population Health Rotations

 In general, the mix of practicum activities is tailored to reflect the background of each GPM resident.
 The resident meets with the residency director at the start of the program to develop an educational plan and then bi-annually, to discuss goals and identify suitable sites and projects for achieving them.
 While still encouraging residents to identify an area of interest to pursue in depth, all residents entering the program are required to diversify their experience, devoting no less than 10 percent of the practicum experience to each of the core areas.
-The core areas are learned in a variety of settings at The Mount Sinai Medical Center and its affiliated institutions.
+The core areas are learned in a variety of settings at The Mount Sinai Health System and its affiliated institutions.
 Within the Department of Community and Preventive Medicine (DCPM) at Mount Sinai, activities are available in several of the divisions and units.
 In addition, residents are required to perform no less than 10 percent of their practicum activities at a community-based organization and to develop a community project.